What Is The Average Lifespan of a Alligator? (Explained)

 • Human-Wildlife Conflicts: Encroachment of human settlements into alligator habitats increases the chances of human-wildlife conflicts.
 This can result in negative interactions, including attacks on humans, leading to negative perceptions and potential retaliation against alligators.

 • Introduction of Invasive Species: Human activities, such as the release of non-native species into alligator habitats, can disrupt the natural balance.
 Invasive species can compete for resources, prey on alligators’ food sources, and potentially transmit diseases.
+You can also know about What’s the known lifespan of a crocodile?

 FAQs: